 Where, pursuant to clause 25A(2) of the principal agreement, the Minister by notice refuses an application mentioned in that subclause, the application ceases to have any effect for the purposes of the Mining Act 1978 when that notice is served.

-[Section 7 inserted by No. 86 of 1987 s.
+[Section 7 inserted: No. 86 of 1987 s.
 9.]

-[Heading deleted by No. 19 of 2010 s.
-42(2).]

 First Schedule — Alumina Refinery Agreement

 [s.
 2]

-[Heading inserted by No. 48 of 1963 s.
-4; amended by No. 19 of 2010 s.
+[Heading inserted: No. 48 of 1963 s.
+4; amended: No. 19 of 2010 s.
 4.]

 An Agreement under Seal made the Seventh day of June 1961 BETWEEN THE HONOURABLE CHARLES WALTER MICHAEL COURT O.B.E.
 M.L.A.
 Acting Premier and Minister for Industrial Development of the State of Western Australia acting for and on behalf of the Government of the said State and its instrumentalities (hereinafter referred to as “the State”) of the one part and WESTERN ALUMINIUM NO LIABILITY a Company duly incorporated under the Companies Statutes of the State of Victoria and having its principal office in that State at 360 Collins Street Melbourne and having its registered office in the State of Western Australia at 55 MacDonald Street Kalgoorlie (hereinafter referred to as “the Company” which term shall include its successors and permitted assigns) of the other part.